GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 ### Report scheduling

 Reports are **not sent immediately after a user converts**.
-They're sent with a delay.
-This is a privacy protection.
+To protect privacy, reports are sent with a delay during a **reporting window**.

-After the initial ad click, a schedule of **reporting windows** begins.
+After the initial ad click, a schedule of reporting windows begins.
 Each reporting window has a deadline.
 Conversions registered before that deadline will be sent at the end of that window.

 {% Aside 'caution' %}